NCGRP/haplotypista/README.txt

 	Output data sets receive the suffix ".bX" where X is the block length, i.e. the number of contiguous SNPs used to define the allelic state.
 If a string of SNPs contains the missing data character defined with -m, the resulting haplotype is recoded as missing data, receiving the designation "-9999" in the output file.
-Row 1 of the output data set indicates the chromosome where the haplotype lies.
-Row 2 is the length of the haplotype block, using the units in row 2 of the input file.
-Row 3 is the midpoint of the haplotype block on the chromosome.
-Row 4 contains counts of non-genic, synonymous, and non-synonymous substitutions.
-For example, for blocklength = 5 in above example:
+	Row 1--chromosome where the haplotype lies.
+	Row 2--length of the haplotype block, using the units in row 2 of the input file.
+	Row 3--midpoint of the haplotype block on the chromosome.
+	Row 4--counts of non-genic, synonymous, and non-synonymous substitutions.
+For example, for blocklength = 5 in above example, 4:0:1 3:2:0.
-	4:0:1 3:2:0.
 In this case the first block contains 4 non-genic SNPs and 1 non-synonymous SNP.
 Block 2 contains 3 non-genic, 2 synonymous SNPs and 0 non-synonymous SNPs.
+	Row 5--position of first SNP in the haplotype block Row 6--position of last SNP in the haplotype block

 Also produces a log file containing summary statistics for the output data sets.
 Column
 	headers are as follows:
 	b = haplotype block length